nchaulet/node-geocoder/README.md

 - `virtualearth`: VirtualEarthGeocoder (Bing maps).
 Supports address geocoding.
 You need to specify `options.apiKey`
 - `yandex`: Yandex support address geocoding, you can use `options.language` to specify language

-## Http adapter

-Http adapter is deprecated, you can now use the `fetch` to provide your own fetch method compatible with the Fetch API [https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).

 ## Fetch option

 With the `options.fetch` you can provide your own method to fetch data.
 This method should be compatible with the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).